an-xueyi/CMSC398L-Final-Presentation/README.md

 ## Problem: Red and Blue

-This is a problem written in Chinese, so I translated it as below.

 ### Problem Description

 You have been given a tree and have been asked to color each vertex red or blue.